AdityaaRavi/Optimized-path/README.md

 # Optimized-path
 In this repo, I try to create an algorithm that finds a path that minimizes/maximizes the given parameter, starting with collisions.

-## QQ ##
-- _Is this algorithm going to be particulalry efficient?_ No, no it is not.

-- _Has someone thought about the algorithm I end up making?_ Maybe.

-- _So why I am doing it?_ I am currently in winter break during COVID - causing me to have way too much time on my hands, and this seems fun to do.

 ## A bit more detailed description of what I want to do here: ##

 I want to create a java program/API that takes in input from a text file about a `board` that can represent a maze/forest/what not; a starting position (`sx`,`sy`); and a parameter to minimize/maximize [I will refer to it as "optimize" from here on] (for example the number of collisions with a given object).